 Our already busy lives have been complicated by the Covid pandemic which increased either our frustration or fear.
 As we live with uncertainty, worry, fear and frustration move us toward a more reactive mindset.
 This could explain why people are less friendly and more easily agitated which has led to the increase in suicide, divorce and domestic violence that we are experiencing in our society today.

-I have found in my coaching families that parents have dealt with similar worries and fears with their kids as they grow older and begin to enter what we see as more uncertain dangerous times.
+Sometimes I find families where the parents have dealt with similar worries and fears with their kids as they grow older and begin to enter what we see as more uncertain dangerous times.
 In addition, our busy lives almost require us to function with a fast paced routine which increases the likelihood of miscommunication and reactions in us and our kids.
 As a result we can find ourselves with concerns, worry and if our kids make mistakes, fear.

 Add the common communication challenges families encounter with their kids and it becomes easy to see how parents may end up not knowing what to do or say, simply waiting for things to happen.
 This reactive position means we attempt to address things after they have happened.
 Often the result is conflict because kids attempt to avoid negative interactions which to us look like defensiveness, denial or lying only making things worse.

 We can find ourselves in a trap when our kids push back against our reactive approach.
 The worst time to attempt healthy communication that leads to understanding and growth is when either we or our kids are in a heightened emotional state.

 In biblical times the book of Proverbs and its wisdom was proactively taught to preteens because they were seen as close to adulthood, capable and able to receive the wisdom and avoid making destructive decisions with their lives.